-Erica is an AI-driven chatbot that provides users with predictive analytics to make using the mobile banking app much easier.
+Erica is an AI-driven chatbot that provides users with predictive analytics to make using the mobile banking app much more effortless.
 The more users interact with this AI-driven chatbot, the more data it collects and the better it becomes at providing personalized assistance.

 If you ask Erica about your credit score, she will provide you with a detailed report and a personalized video that will teach you more about your money habits and how to improve them.
-Moreover, she provides security tips and notifies users if there is any suspicious activity spotted on their mobile banking account.
+Moreover, she gives security tips and notifies users if suspicious activity is spotted on their mobile banking accounts.